-This document also contains other information than the annual accounts and consolidated accounts and is found on pages 2-22 and 117-122.
+This document also contains other information than the annual accounts and consolidated accounts and is foundon pages 1-26, 35-55 and 117-124.
+The other information also consists of the Remuneration Report for 2023 that we obtained prior to the date of this auditor's report.
 The Board of Directors and the Managing Director are responsible for this other information.

 Our opinion on the annual accounts and consolidated accounts does not cover this other information and we do not express any form of assurance conclusion regarding this other information.